 - Non-chemo options:

-- Ibrutinib alone or with obinutuzumab (Gazyva) and with rituximab
+- Ibrutinib alone or with obinutuzumab (Gazyva) and now as of last month with rituximab

 - Venetoclax and obinutuzumab

-All of these are explained in more detail on https.//CLLSociety.org and will be featured the upcoming Bloodlines.
+- All of these are explained in more detail on https.//CLLSociety.org and will be featured in upcoming Bloodlines.

 WORD/ACRONYM OF THE MONTH: MRD